 3 Don't scare the anxious diner.
 Kind of like the everyman's version of "traffic-jamming", chain restaurants employ this strategy often.
 It boils down to having any type of menu item name, even a funny or cute non-descriptive ones like "Sally's Bitchin' Burger", but making the menu item description as specific as possible often down the exact size of the portion.
 Also important here, the description should be void of any hard-to-pronounce, intimidating foreign phrases that might dissuade the customer from ordering the dish out of fear of embarrassment.
 An added benefit of this technique - it reassures the worried diner there won't be any surprises or strange exotic herbs they can't stomach.
 The "perfectly grilled" 1/2 pound double-cheeseburger will have exactly "two slices of American Cheese on top, catsup, yellow mustard, no lettuce, with 3 pickles on the side".

 5 The Honest, Modernist, Minimalist.
-Most diners realize that menus are selling tools, so to persuade them otherwise, especially in these time of marketing through anti-marketing, try listing your dishes for what they are with no hyperbolic descriptive copy.
+Most diners realize that menus are selling tools.
+So to persuade them otherwise, especially in these times of marketing through anti-marketing, try listing your dishes for what they are with no hyperbolic descriptive copy.
 This strategy caters to the jaded crowd but also appeals to younger diners who have grown up through the age of over-the-top marketing.
-It also makes sense if your having trouble pulling off the other strategies.
-Taking this to the extreme, if you have chops to match you could mirror Komi Restaurant in Washington DC, where they have the ultimate in minimalistic menu copy - there are no printed menus!
+It also makes sense if you're having trouble pulling off the other strategies.

 6 Proofread and spell-check.
 Every writer is guilty of typos now and then.
 But a menu littered with misspellings may signal to your patrons that you probably also lack an attention to the details of your foods.
 If you want to demonstrate culinary flair in your descriptions, with exotic terms or foreign phrases, (80 percent of which are usually French by the way) then go for it.
 But just make sure they are spelled correctly.

 7 I'm CAPS and you're not.
-Being consistent with your use of upper case letters, whether starting menu item names with capitals, or capitalizing the whole name, or even the whole menu item description, not only effects your menu copy but also plays a role in your menu design.
+Being consistent with your use of upper case letters.
+Whether starting menu item names with capitals, or capitalizing the whole name, or even the whole menu item description, not only effects your menu copy but also plays a role in your menu design.
 Caps are louder, bolder.
 All lower case and you're announcing with understated confidence what fine delicacies await the hopeful diner.
 Whatever method you use, stay consistent.
-Don't capitalize one menu item's name, and then not another.
+Don't capitalize one menu item's name and not another.
 Also, concerning the use of punctuation and specifically the period - if you end a food item's description with a period, then end all food item descriptions with periods.

-iMenuPro can't write your menu for you.
-But it can make is super easy to edit anything on your menu at any time.
+i iMenuPro can't write your menu for you.
+But it can make it super easy to update and edit at any time.
 Simply click anything on your menu and edit the text - it's that easy - the formatting is all automatic.